Seafood is one of the largest industries on the planet.

 To address the fragmentation of most seafood supply chains Fishcoin has been designed as a peer-to-peer network that allows independent industry stakeholders to harness the power of blockchain using a shared protocol so that data can be trusted, transparent, and secure.

-The flow of tokens moves from buyers to sellers in supply chains, thus rewarding those who make the extra effort to capture and communicate data.
+The flow of digital vouchers (tokens) moves from buyers to sellers in supply chains, thus rewarding those who make the extra effort to capture and communicate data.
 This shifts the economic burden to downstream actors such as hotels, restaurants and retailers who benefit most from traceability.

 An ecosystem approach to industry transformation